refactorsaurusrex/journalcli.me/docs/getting-started.md

 ```

 In this case, there is only one entry that contains both the `work` and `vacation` tags.
 That entry is also tagged `big-event` and `coding`, both of which are displayed in the results.

+## Built-in Help

+`journal-cli` comes with extensive help documentation which can be read directly from your terminal.
+Just run `help <CMDLET_NAME>` to display details about a specific cmdlet.
+For example, `help New-JournalEntry` will show all the documentation for the `New-JournalEntry` cmdlet.
+To display a list of all available cmdlets, run `Get-Command -Module JournalCli`.